scratchblocks/scratchblocks/README.md

 Use [the MediaWiki plugin](https://github.com/tjvr/wiki-scratchblocks).
 This is what the [Scratch Wiki](http://wiki.scratch.mit.edu/wiki/Block_Plugin) uses.

 It doesn't support other languages yet.
 Sorry about that.
+(But the [German Scratch wiki](http://scratch-dach.info/) people seem to be working on this.)

 ## WordPress